whipowill/quake-dir/README.md

 - ``dad2`` - [Dad's Playground II](https://www.quakeworld.nu/wiki/Dad2) (Zaka 2008)
 - ``efdm9`` - [Tangerine Dream](https://www.quaddicted.com/articles/10_classic_custom_quake_deathmatch_maps_that_scampie_likes) (Mr. Fribbles 1999)

 I think this is a solid list.
-Maps marked w/ an * indicate missing bot waypoint files, so the bots may not perform well.
 There are still new maps being developed, among them the maps created by [Alice](https://www.quakeworld.nu/wiki/Alice) are quite impressive.

 You can skip to any map you want to play via the console: